axyoung/axyoung.github.io/projects.md

 ## Spaceflight Mathematics

 In this project I used an ATmega128 board to solve math equations related to spaceflight.
 These are similar equations to those solved by the CPU that drove the Apollo 11 mission.
+I feel like I surprising quite enjoyed working on this project.

 In order to program the ATmega 128 board I used AVR assembly code to solve these various math equations.
 More details can be found in the hyperlinks to my [report](https://github.com/axyoung/Assembly/blob/main/Final/Final/ece375-final.pdf) and my [code](https://github.com/axyoung/Assembly/blob/main/Final/Final/ece375_final.asm).

-This project was a good way for me to show what I learned about assembly language.
+This project was a fun way for me to show what I learned about assembly language as well as showcase my eye for detail.

 ## Hack The Box and Spectre